daffodil symbolism

 Here’s what you need to know.

-The daffodil belongs to the narcissus genus, a large family of flowers that also includes paperwhites and jonquils.
-There are many types of daffodils.
+The daffodil belongs to the narcissus genus.
+The Narcissus genus is a large family of flowers that also includes paperwhites and jonquils.
+There are many types of daffodils but the name daffodil all goes back to Greek mythology.

-These flowers get their name from the Greek god Narcissus, who was so obsessed with his own reflection in the water that he drowned in an attempt to capture his reflection.
+These flowers get their name from the Greek river god Narcissus, the water nymph, who was so obsessed with his own reflection in the water that he drowned in an attempt to capture his reflection.

-Naturally, the primary significance of the daffodil is that it represents the coming of spring.
-However, the flower has many other meanings, too.
+The most important of all daffodil meanings is that it represents the coming of spring.
+However, this flower with bright yellow petals has many other meanings, too.

-It can symbolize creativity and renewal, but it can also symbolize inspiration, memory, and forgiveness.
+It can symbolize creativity and renewal, but if a daffodil bloomed, it can also symbolize inspiration, memory, and forgiveness.
 In many cases, the daffodil can be used to represent a sense of awareness and inner reflection.

 There are many colors of daffodils, too.
 These trumpet-shaped blooms can be found in all kinds of shades, including yellow, pastel, white, pink, and green.